-6. CONCLUSION
+VII.
+CONCLUSION

 We have presented a new approach, called SoftRepeater, to alleviate the rate anomaly problem in IEEE 802.11 WLANs.
-As part of the SoftRepeater design, we also propose new algorithms to determine the presence of rate anomaly and a mechanism for dynamically starting a repeater network without breaking existing connections.
+As part of the SoftRepeater design, we also propose new algorithms to determine the presence of rate anomaly, a mechanism for dynamically starting a repeater network without breaking existing connections, and a new low-overhead network coding approach.
 Our scheme does not require any changes to the 802.11 MAC, and works over commercially available wireless cards.
 We have implemented SoftRepeater on Windows XP and our evaluations show that SoftRepeater can improve the total network throughput by up to 200% in some of the scenarios that we explored.

 We are exploring ways to improve the performance of SoftRepeater.
-First, to reduce the switching overhead of VirtualWiFi, we are exploring a hardware implementation of VirtualWiFi with Atheros chipsets, whose newer versions allow simultaneous associations to multiple BSSIDs [3].
-Second, we are enhancing the Repeater Utility Function with the power consumption of the SoftRepeater, and mobility of the repeater and the clients.
+First, to reduce the switching overhead of VirtualWiFi, we are exploring a hardware implementation of VirtualWiFi with Atheros chipsets, whose newer versions allow simultaneous associations to multiple BSSIDs [4].
+Second, we are enhancing the Repeater Utility Function to address more complex traffic models, power consumption, and mobility of the repeater and the clients.
 Third, we are exploring an alternative architecture in which some nodes have multiple WiFi radios, and are therefore more likely candidates to become a SoftRepeater.
 Finally, we are developing a protocol for repeaters to coordinate their actions to improve their cumulative performance.